HeTvaM/PygameWidgets/README.md

 >Simple Widgets for pygame.
 Such as Menu, buttons, labels, texts, and so on

-Here a frame for create and initilisation widget such as menu, button, text in pygame.
+Here a frame for create and initilisation widget in pygame.

->It's my frist experience!
-Good luck in use!
+Now available to create widgets such as:
+-Input Button
+-Button
+-Label
+-Text
+tools:
+-Menu( just control button and text)
+-Font

+For more details pls watching Doc.txt!

+>Good luck in use!
+Write me if you have a questions, recommends or critics: guddr@mail.ru